crowdcode-de/rancher-maven-plugin/README.md

 # Rancher API Maven plugin

 A Maven plugin for interacting with [rancher](http://rancher.com).
-Forked from: https://github.com/RedFroggy/rancher-maven-plugin
+Basing on the sources from: https://github.com/RedFroggy/rancher-maven-plugin

 ## Goal
 There is only one goal: stack-deploy which purpose is to delete and/or create